raganwald/raganwald.github.com/_posts/2019-09-21-recognizing-myself.md

     ctrl-->|H|start-2
 </div>

-After "adding a root," the result of `alternate(backspaces, exclamatory)` would then be:
+After "adding a root," the result of `union(backspaces, exclamatory)` would then be:

 <div class="mermaid">
   graph LR